 What to Know About Tuition & Fees

-How Does Columbia College of Nursing Contrast With Other Schools?
+How do Tuition & Fees at Columbia College of Nursing Compare to Other Schools?

 How Much Will Tuition & Fees Be for Columbia College of Nursing?

 In the 2019 - 2020 school year, full time undergrads at Columbia College of Nursing were billed $30,670, prior to modifications for financial need.
 From this total, the expense of tuition was $29,520. $1,150 was the cost of fees.
 Find out more about the net price.

 Unlike public colleges, Columbia College of Nursing does not offer a tuition discount to in-state students.

 Tuition and fees cover the expense of attendance for one academic year, but don't include room and board, which will be an additional cost you will incur when living on campus.
 However, most students end up spending under full tuition after getting financial aid along with other reductions.

 The subsequent table outlines the costs explained above for the 2019 - 2020 academic year.

 Go to the Cost Per Credit Hour page for details.

 Are Tuition and Fees Going Up or Down?

 There has been a rise of 2.8% in Columbia College of Nursing fees and tuition for out-of-state students in the past 5 years.
 Tuition expanded by 2.9% and fees expanded by 0.0%.
 This year, undergraduates should expect to pay $31,538 based on current estimates.